thomas995/Applied-Project-4th-Year/README.md

 4.
 5.

-Within Memory you will find 5 games hat are aimed at improving your Memory:
+Within Memory you will find 5 games that are aimed at improving your Memory:

 1.
 2.